jonfernq/SimpleERP/README.md

 'Headless' means BYO user interface.

-Only API's are provided along with capability of feeding these API's with business transactions via CSV files, as input data.
-As Output data, system reports, and dashboard graphic data are fed to CSV, plain text, and PDF output files.
+API's are provided which are fed business transactions via CSV files as input data.
+As output data, system reports and dashboard graphics are rendered to output files (and D3.js for browser graphics).

 Common business sub-systems in an ERP system are listed by the order of how essential and important they are to business operations.